DataDog/integrations-core/ibm_i/README.md

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

+**Note:** This check is not available on Windows since it uses the `fcntl()` system call, which is specific to Unix-like operating systems.

 ### Installation

 The IBM i check is included in the [Datadog Agent][3] package.
 No additional installation is needed on your server.

 #### ODBC driver